 1. Risk assessment and suitability of the activity and the premises.

 2. The appointment of a team to take charge of the event, including safeguarding and first aid personnel (particular health or ability needs should be taken into account)

 3. Numbers of children, young people or vulnerable adults involved

 4. Transportation following good practice guidelines.

-This information is to be sent to the District Safeguarding Officer for approval PRIOR to the event being agreed.
+This information is to be sent to the DSO for approval PRIOR to the event being agreed.

-2. Vulnerable adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.
+ii) Vulnerable adults: any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.

-4. Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to the activity undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.
+iv) Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.

-5. Abuse and neglect may occur in a family, in a community or in an institution.
-It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers, by an adult or by a child.
-It may be an infliction of harm or a failure to prevent harm.
+v) Abuse and neglect may occur in a family, in a community and in an institution.
+It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
+It maybe an infliction of harm or a failure to prevent harm.